India Sheep & Goat Market- Trend Analysis & Forecasts

 With rising investments in meat processing and livestock productivity enhancement, the market is projected to grow at a CAGR of **% from 2024 to 2030.
 The government’s focus on veterinary healthcare, productivity enhancement, and entrepreneurship in rural livestock farming is likely to boost both supply and competitiveness in the coming years.

-Importance of India in Global Sheep & Goats Supply Chain
+Significance of India in Global Sheep & Goat Supply Chain

 India holds a critical position in the global sheep and goat market due to its vast population of small ruminants, particularly goats, where it ranks first globally.
 India contributes about **% of the global goat population and around **% of the global sheep population.
 It is also among the top five producers of goat meat and is a leading exporter in the regional MENA and Southeast Asian markets.